civiform/docs/docs/contributor-guide/developer-guide/feature-flags.md

 [`index.ts`](https://sourcegraph.com/github.com/civiform/civiform/-/blob/browser-test/src/support/index.ts?L396:20&subtree=true)
 in your tests.

-#### Note
+## Probers

-Browser tests are overloaded in their usage and also used as deployment "probers" in various environments including CiviForm ran Staging servers as well Civic Entity ones, this means the default state of feature flags and flagged code in browser tests can not be assumed and must be explicitly set and managed.
+Browser tests are overloaded in their usage and are also used as deployment "probers" in various environments including CiviForm ran Staging servers as well Civic Entity ones, this means the default state of feature flags and flagged code in browser tests can not be assumed and must be explicitly set and managed.